Skip to main content

 • your situation changes and you no longer meet all of the requirements to work off campus

-1. If you meet all the general work eligibility criteria outlined in the section above under the “Off-Campus Work” tab, you may work:
+1. If you meet all of the off-campus work eligibility criteria outlined in the section above, you may work:

 • full-time during scheduled breaks between full-time terms (e.g. winter/summer holidays, spring break).

-2. If you are enrolled in an intensive program which does not have scheduled breaks, such as a graduate program, you may only work a maximum of 20 hours per week during the entire program of study.
+2. If you are enrolled in a continuous program which does not have scheduled breaks, you may only work a maximum of 24 hours per week during the entire program of study.

 You may work full-time off campus during scheduled breaks regardless of whether you are enrolled in courses during that period, if you meet the following conditions:

-• the break is officially recognized by your school, department or faculty as a scheduled break;
+• the break is officially recognized by your academic program, department or faculty as a scheduled break;

 • you are enrolled in a degree program;